afrid0315/aws-azure-devops-interview_questions/DevOps-interviewQuestionsAnswers.md

 #### 1. How do you handle issues at the production level?

-Answer.
+**Answer.** At the production level, I prioritize proactive monitoring and alerting to catch issues early.
+I follow incident response procedures, involve relevant stakeholders promptly, leverage logging and metrics for diagnosis, and implement a robust rollback strategy.
+Continuous improvement through post-incident reviews ensures lessons are learned and applied to prevent future issues.

 #### 2. How do you support/collaborate with various teams?

-Answer.
+**Answer.** I foster open communication, establish clear channels for collaboration, and regularly engage with cross-functional teams.
+I actively participate in meetings, utilize collaboration tools, and ensure that everyone is aligned on goals and timelines.
+Additionally, I proactively share information, offer assistance, and seek input to strengthen overall teamwork.

 #### 3. How can our self-owned databases, infrasturcture better than cloud migrated services?

-Answer.
-Maintaining our own databases and infrastructure offers greater control over security, customization, performances.
+**Answer.** Maintaining our own databases and infrastructure offers greater control over security, customization, performances.
 It allows for tailored solutions to specific needs, avoiding reliance on third party providers.
 However, Cloud migration provides scalability, cost-efficiency and automated maintenance.
 The choice depends on your organization's priorities, resources and long-term strategies.

 Round 1 [ Technical ]
 - Write the grrovy script for retry option in jenkins